 Some users report improved endurance, while others state it has limited or no benefits.
-For many, the suggested repeated dosing (3 to 4 times a day) makes it bothersome to use.
+For many, the suggested repeated dosing (3-4 times a day) makes it bothersome to use.

 - “I feel it immediately.
 With SR9009 it’s like there’s this little “pop” of alertness.
-It can cause insomnia (which happened to me), and might explain that “pop” as a flash of “it’s daytime!”
+It can cause insomnia (which happened to me), and might explain that “pop” like a flash of “it’s daytime!”

 - “I’ve used it a bit.
 The energy and stamina increases are pretty pronounced.”